Types of smart watch

 Fitness trackers are a great way to keep motivated.
 They track steps, distance, calories burned, and many also display notifications.
 They let you know your progress throughout the day and you can use an app for a more comprehensive view of your daily activity.

-Things to consider when looking for a fitness tracker
+Things to consider when buying a fitness tracker